AnnieFiB/webportfolio/_posts/2025-03-05-telcos-customer-churn-prediction-model.md

 ---
-title: Predicting Telecommunication's Customer Churn Using Machine Learning
+title: Predicting Customer Churn Using Machine Learning in Telecommunications
 excerpt: "Customer churn poses significant challenges for telecom providers, especially in a competitive market.
 This analysis explores the use of machine learning to predict churn, highlighting real-world scenarios such as